TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

            Extensions defined here will be loaded *before* the current extension.
            Dependencies take precedence over suggestions.

-           **Note:** If a "suggested" extension depends on the current extension (directly or indirectly), the suggestion is not taken into account for loading order calculation.
-           Read more at :forge:`57825`.

-         The above example indicated that the extension depends on a version of TYPO3 between 4.5 and 6.1 (as only bug and security fixes are integrated into TYPO3 when the last digit of the version changes, it is safe to assume it will be compatible with any upcoming version of the corresponding branch, thus ``.99``).
-Also the extension has been tested and is known to work properly with PHP 5.3, 5.4 and 5.5.
-It will conflict with the DAM (any version) and it is suggested that it might be worth installing "tt\_news" (version at least 2.5.0).
+         The above example indicates that the extension depends on a version of TYPO3 between 9.5 and 10.4 (as only bug and security fixes are integrated into TYPO3 when the last digit of the version changes, it is safe to assume it will be compatible with any upcoming version of the corresponding branch, thus ``.99``).
+Also the extension has been tested and is known to work properly with PHP 7.2, 7.3 and 7.4.
+It will conflict with "templavoilaplus" (any version) and it is suggested that it might be worth installing "news" (version at least 7.3.0).

  - :Key:
          state